xintongjiang-tech/bigquery-ecommerce-conversion-analysis/README.md

 ## 📂 Repository Contents
 - `/sql_scripts`: Contains the core queries used for data aggregation and funnel metrics.
-- `/dashboard_preview`: Screenshots of the Power BI visualization.

 ---
 *Last updated: 2026-04-18*